Why is your child acting up by shouting, growling or hitting

 I encourage you here while reading this to be gentle with yourself and to remember it is never too late for both you and your child to heal from anything that has happened in the past.

 One area that can contribute to more aggressive behavior can be around feelings of powerlessness.
 I find it so helpful if we can put ourselves in our child’s shoes when we think of their day and how many times they may not get to choose what they wanted.

 There are also bigger things that may be impacting your child’s sense of choice.
 Maybe you got divorced recently, moved house, town or school.
 All of these have a huge impact on your child and will impact on their sense of powerlessness.

 So what can you do?

-What you can do something preventative by do a little Present Time with your child as often as you can manage.
-This is where you set a timer for however long you can manage, you turn your phone off and all other distractions and then your child gets to choose exactly what they want to do with you for the agreed time.
+Something preventative that you can do is a little Present Time with your child as often as you can manage.
+This is where you set a timer for however long you can manage, turn your phone and other distractions off, and then your child gets to choose exactly what they want to do with you for the agreed time.

-If there are things you don’t want to do, decide and agree on these before you begin to play.
+If there are things you don’t want to do, decide, and agree on these before you begin to play.
 Then give your child your undivided attention.
-Their human need for connection and love will be met along their need for choice, as they determine how the game will be played.
-Be prepared to do some listening time afterwards, as the connection experienced by your child during your play can bring a feeling of safety,and as a result emotions may come to the surface to be heard and released.
+Their human need for connection and love will be met along with their need for choice, as they determine how the game will be played.
+Be prepared to do some listening time afterward, as the connection experienced by your child during your play can bring a feeling of safety, and as a result emotions may come to the surface to be heard and released.

 Attachment games around powerlessness can also be really helpful.
 If you would like some suggestions here please let me know.

-I hope what I have written is useful and has made sense.
-If you have any questions or have anything you are struggling with please either comment below or get in contact with me by sending a message from this page.
+I hope what I have written is useful.
+If you have any questions or have anything you are struggling with please either comment below or get in contact with me directly.
 Much love xox